geotavros/riflemod/README.md

 # Rifle Mod
 Rifle Mod is a server side mod for Alien Swarm.
 It's initial purpose was to force players to use only rifles.
 Now it contains a big number of features and modifiers which can change gameplay drastically.
+It's now more a sandbox experience where a Leader player(the one who joins server first or is hosting a game) can input console commands which change game rules.
 Including player reviving, much smarter bots(AI marines), modifiers for alien speed and health, weapon restrictions and much more.
 See details at https://sites.google.com/site/swarmaddons/server-mods/rifle-mod
 The mod works by building a new server.dll file and replacing this file on your Alien Swarm dedicated server or your game.

 # Building